Henry IX of Lubin: Childhood and Youth

 Henry IX was his parents' only child.
 His mother died prematurely in 1369, shortly after his birth, perhaps even during the childbirth.
 The prince grew in the intellectual and artistic court of his grandfather, Louis I the Fair.
 He took part in the many scientific disputes, sumptuous feasts and balls, theatrical presentations and also knight tournaments.
 Louis I's library was one of the most extensive in Europe.
 The Duke, who was a renowned patron of the arts and culture, cared intensely about the education of his heirs.

 In 1379, Henry IX's father remarried.
 His new wife was Margareta of Masovia, daughter of Duke Siemowit III and widow of Casimir IV of Pomerania.
 From this union, Henry IX gained two half-siblings: Louis II and Margareta.
 Despite the considerable age difference between them, the brothers had a warm and close relationship for many years until the succession war at the beginning of the 15th century.

 On 5 July 1396 Louis I the Fair give Henry IX the towns of Kluczbork, Byczyna and Wołczyn, on occasion of his betrothal with Anna of Cieszyn, daughter of Duke Przemyslaus I Noszak; but was only on 29 September (nine days after the marriage ceremony) when he was confirmed with the formal possession of their domains, who produced a rent of 2,000 fines.
 In the marriage contract, was also stipulated that lands became dower of the bride.
 A few months later, Duke Louis I give his grandson the half of the rents of the towns of Brzeg, Wierzbno and Oława.

 Beginning of Rule

 On 6/23 December 1398 Louis I the Fair died, and was succeeded by his son Henry VIII, who died only eight months later, on 11 July 1399.
 Both brothers Henry IX and Louis II inherited the Duchy of Brieg and became co-rulers, but in October 1400 they decided to divided their lands.
 Henry IX took the districts of Lubin (Lüben), Chojnów (Haynau) and Oława (Ohlau), and Louis II took Brzeg (Brieg).

-On 17 July 1402 the two brothers appeared in a meeting of Piast Dukes in Wroclaw, which concluded with each other and the other Dukes a defensive alliance and paid homage to King Wenceslaus IV.
+On 17 July 1402 the two brothers appeared in a meeting of Piast Dukes in Wrocław, which concluded with each other and the other Dukes a defensive alliance and paid homage to King Wenceslaus IV.